juli212/pub_gamer/README.md

 ## 2. Create database user.

 #### On OSX
 If you're on OSX then you can run the following bootstrap task to setup your system with postgresql, npm, bundler and gulp.
 It will then create an admin user.
-If you need help installing ruby, or more detail on installing the dependencies, please read [Setup Environment](setup_environment.md)

 If you are setting up with PostgreSQL for the first time, you would have to create a superuser.